graphql/graphiql/packages/graphiql/README.md

 **Note**: If you are having webpack issues or questions about webpack, make sure you've cross-referenced your webpack configuration with our own [webpack example](../examples/graphiql-webpack) first.
 We confirm that this builds on every travis CI run, and that it works end to end with every publish.

 Using another GraphQL service?
-GraphiQL is pretty easy to set up.
+Here's how to get GraphiQL set up:

 With `yarn`: